riverford/mappings/README.md

 (mappings/add ::math
   "Rules can be documented, I am a docstring, to be associated with the rule below.

-   The most basic rule is to define symmetry, here we say b == a, and therefore a == b."
+   The most basic rule is to define equivalence, here we say b == a, and therefore a == b."
   (:b :a)

   "This rule uses functions to specify that :a+1 == (inc :a) and that :a = (dec :a+1)."